openforcefield/standards/docs/enhancement-proposals/off-ep-0003.md

 [bond](https://openforcefield.github.io/standards/standards/smirnoff/#fractional-bond-orders) and
 [proper
 torsion](https://openforcefield.github.io/standards/standards/smirnoff/#fractional-torsion-bond-orders)
 forces.
-The examples provided use bond orders of 1 and 2 and as the basis of interpolation between their associated parameters.
+The examples provided use bond orders of 1 and 2 as the basis of interpolation between their associated parameters.
 Work by the Open Force Field Initiative has suggested cases in which it would be useful to have non-integer bond orders such that i.e. parameters are interpolated between bond orders of 1.0 and 1.2 in a different way than they may be between bond orders of 1.2 and 2.0.
-The current speification does not explicitly forbid non-integer bond orders, but the section describes the process of parameter interpolation using an example that does.
+The current specification does not explicitly forbid non-integer bond orders, but the section describes the process of parameter interpolation using an example that does.
 Also, the current implementation in the OpenFF Toolkit does not support non-integer bond orders.